 Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
-Microteaching and other simulated experience are included.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
+Micro-teaching and other simulated experience are included.
+Prerequisite: Junior classification.
 Co-requisite: ED 351.
 (See MA 301.)

 ED 358.
 Teaching Social Studies in the Secondary School (2)